paperbark place

 yes, counselling is private and confidential

-there are a few legal exceptions — for example if there is a serious risk of harm to someone, or concerns about the safety of a child
+there are a few legal exceptions, for example, if there is a serious risk of harm to someone, or concerns about the safety of a child

 these limits are always explained at the beginning so that the counselling relationship can be built on clarity and trust